coralproject/ask-docs/docs_dir/products/askuserguide.md

 - **Required:** If a question is very important you may want to make it required.
 You can make any question required by clicking the checkbox in the expanded question.

 - **Reader Info:** One key feature of Ask is the ability to designate certain questions as personal information, connecting contributions to your users’ existing on-site identity.
 Enabling a question as "Reader Info" also makes it easier for you to connect a response to its author when [creating your gallery]().
-Questions that have been selected as Reader Info will display the 'icon needed' icon when collapsed.
+Questions that have been selected as Reader Info will display a small outline of a person as an icon when collapsed.

 Ask also allows you to **ADD AGGREGATION** totals to the API.